jmbarnez/Novus/assets/fonts/README.md

 ## Installation

-1. Download Orbitron font files from Google Fonts or Font Squirrel
+1. Download Orbitron-Bold.ttf from Google Fonts or Font Squirrel
-2. Place both `Orbitron-Regular.ttf` and `Orbitron-Bold.ttf` in this directory
+2. Place `Orbitron-Bold.ttf` in this directory
-3. The game will automatically use these fonts for all UI elements
+3. The game will automatically use this font for all UI elements

 ## Alternative Sci-Fi Fonts